clartaq/cwiki/resources/private/md/Technical_Notes.md

 4. Since I'm using flexmark-java as my Markdown to HTML processor, look into the Wikilinks extension.
 I'm not sure how to handle special formatting for special cases like graying admin pages and making links to non-existent pages red.
 I'm not sure how extensible it is if I want to add things like namespaces either.

 I filed an issue with the flexmark developers, and they pointed me to [this issue and discussion](https://github.com/vsch/flexmark-java/issues/30).

+#### Resolved ####

+This issue was actually fixed by creating a custom `WikiLinkAttributeProvider` and extension.
+It styles (colors) the links just like always but is done in the Markdown parser rather than using a regular expression to match and resolve links.
+It did point out a flaw in the way I was constructing the links on the "All Users" and "All Tags" pages.
+Now they are built using the more standard query string syntax rather than my previous _ad hoc_ method.

+There was a pre-existing extension to handle wikilinks within the flexmark parser.
+All I had to do was include it and write the attribute provider mentioned above.​